 Blood Sugar Control

-They do not have adverse effects on blood sugar levels, which may be due to their high content of bioactive compounds.
+However, they don’t have adverse effects on blood sugar levels, which may be due to their high content of bioactive compounds.

-Human studies have also shown promising results.
+Human studies have shown promising results as well.

 When eaten in moderation, blueberries do not have any known adverse effects in healthy individuals.

-Allergy to blueberries does exist, but is extremely rare (34).
+Allergy to blueberries does exist but is extremely rare (34).

-Bottom Line: Blueberries are well tolerated when eaten in moderation, and allergy is very rare.
+SUMMARY Blueberries are well tolerated when eaten in moderation, and allergy is very rare.

 Blueberries are a popular, delicious fruit.